-Point-of-sale marketing is a promotional strategy where products are placed right before check out to motivate customers for a last-minute purchase.
+Point-of-sale (POS) marketing is a promotional strategy where products are placed right before check out to motivate customers for a last-minute purchase.
 In ecommerce, POS marketing includes cross-selling and upselling at the shopping cart or checkout stage online.
-This article features point-of-sale marketing ideas, as well as tips to improve your POS marketing game.
+In this article, we’ll cover point-of-sale marketing ideas along with insights and tips to improve your POS marketing game.

 1. Add Displays to the Line for Cashier

-2. Install LED Display at the Checkout Counter
+2. Install a LED Display at the Checkout Counter

 4. Add a Creative Cashier Counter Display